ddsky/spoonacular-api-clients/javascript/docs/MiscApi.md

 //apiKeyScheme.apiKeyPrefix = 'Token';

 let apiInstance = new SpoonacularApi.MiscApi();
-let query = past; // String | The query to search for.
+let query = "past"; // String | The query to search for.
 You can also use partial queries such as \"spagh\" to already find spaghetti recipes, articles, grocery products, and other content. apiInstance.searchSiteContent(query, (error, data, response) => {
   if (error) {
     console.error(error);